Regulatory Disclosure

 Dividend Philosophy

-For participating policy, your policy can earn the investment return of the segregated asset portfolio of the group of business determined by Fubon Life in the form of annual dividend and/or terminal dividend/special dividend.
-The annual dividend and terminal dividend/special dividend are non-guaranteed benefits.
-Fubon Life aims to ensure fair treatment between different groups of policyowners.
+You will be entitled to a share of the investment return of the segregated asset portfolio of the group of business determined by Fubon Life Hong Kong in the form of Annual Dividend and/or Terminal Dividend/Special Dividend.
+The Annual Dividend and Terminal Dividend/Special Dividend are non-guaranteed benefits.
+Fubon Life Hong Kong aims to maintain fair treatment between different groups of Policyowners.

-The annual dividend and terminal dividend/special dividend will be reviewed at least once a year, based on actual experience and investment outlook.
-Fubon Life will smooth out the volatility of the actual investment return to ensure a stable dividend payment.
-If there is any change to the annual dividend or terminal dividend/special dividend scale, you will be informed in writing or by the policy annual statement with explicit reasons for the change.
+Fubon Life Hong Kong will review the projected Annual Dividend and Terminal Dividend/Special Dividend at least once a year, based on actual experience and investment outlook.
+Fubon Life Hong Kong may smooth out the volatility of the actual investment return to avoid frequent changes to the Annual Dividend and Terminal Dividend/Special Dividend due to volatility.
+Any changes in the current year and projected dividend scale will be communicated in writing or by the Policy annual statements with explicit reasons for the change.

-To determine the annual dividend and terminal dividend/special dividend payment, Fubon Life will consider the actual experience and the outlook of the following factors:
+To determine the Annual Dividend and Terminal Dividend/Special Dividend payments, Fubon Life Hong Kong will consider the actual experience and the future outlook of the following factors:

 Investment performance factors